ACGME Transplant Hepatology Fellowship

 Multidisciplinary Hepatocellular Carcinoma (HCC) Clinic

 The HCC clinic occurs on a weekly basis, staffed by one of the hepatologists with special expertise in HCC (Drs.
-Mehta, Sherman, Yao).
-CTs and MRIs are reviewed in the multidisciplinary tumor board the evening prior to this clinic.
-Patients are seen by a hepatologist and other providers as indicated (e.g., surgery, interventional radiology, oncology, radiation oncology) in the same clinic session.
+Mehta, Zheng, Yao).
+CTs and MRIs are reviewed in the multidisciplinary tumor board prior to this clinic.
+Patients are seen by a hepatologist and other providers as indicated (e.g. surgery, interventional radiology, oncology, radiation oncology) in the same clinic session.
 Fellows participate in this clinic most months of their ambulatory rotations.

 General Hepatology Clinic

 Most of the hepatologists have a general hepatology clinic in addition to a pre-transplant clinic.
 A broad range of diseases are seen within these clinics.
-Additionally, several hepatologists have more specialized expertise in different diseases, such as NAFLD (Brandman, Hameed, Sarkar), polycystic liver disease (Brandman), alcohol associated liver disease (Sherman), women’s health and liver disease (Sarkar), and hepatitis C (Price).
+Additionally, several hepatologists have more specialized expertise in different diseases, such as MASLD (Drs.
+Hameed, Sarkar, Ha), polycystic liver disease (Dr. Ha), alcohol associated liver disease (Dr. Sherman), women’s health and liver disease (Dr. Sarkar), Asian Liver Health (Drs.
+Zheng, Yao) and hepatitis C (Dr. Price).
 The hepatology fellows will work with each of these attending physicians in the respective attending’s clinic and/or in the fellow’s continuity clinic.

 Continuity Clinic

-Each fellow has his/her own panel of patients seen weekly throughout the entire year, both during the inpatient and ambulatory rotations.
-A broad range of patients are followed in this clinic, including liver transplant candidates and patients with hepatocellular carcinoma, fatty liver, alcohol associated liver disease, autoimmune hepatitis, viral hepatitis, and many others.
+Each fellow has their own panel of patients seen weekly throughout the entire year, both during the inpatient and ambulatory rotations.
+A broad range of patients are followed in this clinic, including liver transplant candidates and patients with hepatocellular carcinoma, MASLD, alcohol associated liver disease, autoimmune hepatitis, viral hepatitis, and many others.
 The fellows take primary ownership over these patients, with supervision provided by the faculty.

 Post-transplant Clinic